Functional Programming in PHP · 2nd Edition

 I would be really grateful it if you could spare a moment to email me any feedback you may have: email@example.com.

-My name is Simon Holywell and I am an Australian Zend certified lead developer working at Mosaic in Brighton, UK.
+My name is Simon Holywell and I am an Australian Zend certified Senior Software Engineer working at Aurion in Brisbane, Australia.
 Previously I have worked in London, Melbourne and Auckland for web development firms.

-Currently I do most of my work in PHP, but my private projects are written using Python and Scala.
+Currently I do most of my work in Node.js and PHP, but my private projects are written using Python and Scala.